itsazzad/itsazzad/README.md

 - 💬 Ask me about the possible outcome of a plan
 - 📫 How to reach me: itsazzad@gmail.com
 - 😄 Pronouns: He/Him/His/Himself
-- ⚡ Fun fact: I perform better under pressure only if I know the goal
+- ⚡ Fun fact: I perform better under pressure only if I know the goal and I like it